SlimeVR/SlimeVR-Docs-Site/src/diy/smol-slimes/smol-slimes-community-straps.md

 **👎 Cons:**
 - Straps may slide within the buckle.
 - Attachment may be less secure.
-- May not be as convenient as straps with hook and loop.
+- May not be as convenient as straps with hook and loop fasteners.

 #### Making Steps